signebedi/libreforms-fastapi/README.md

 #### Installation

 Follow the steps below to install the system on your computer.
-Please note, you need to install Python3 and Python3-Venv through your package manager.
-If you plan to use MongoDB, you will need to install that, too.
+Please note, you need to install Python3.10 (or higher) and Python3.10-Venv through your package manager.
+If you plan to use MongoDB and a relational database, you will need to install these, too.
 See your distribution's specific instructions for these steps or [install using Docker](#running-in-docker) to get started.

 ```bash
 git clone https://github.com/signebedi/libreforms-fastapi.git